-(a) Character Evidence.

-(1) Prohibited Uses.
+- (a) Character Evidence. - (1) Prohibited Uses.
 Evidence of a person's character or character trait is not admissible to prove that on a particular occasion the person acted in accordance with the character or trait.

-(3) Exceptions for a Witness.
-Evidence of a witness's character may be admitted under Rules 607, 608, and 609.

-(b) Other Crimes, Wrongs, or Acts.

-(1) Prohibited Uses.
-Evidence of any other crime, wrong, or act is not admissible to prove a person's character in order to show that on a particular occasion the person acted in accordance with the character.

-(2) Permitted Uses.
+- (3) Exceptions for a Witness.
+Evidence of a witness's character may be admitted under Rules 607, 608, and 609. - (b) Other Crimes, Wrongs, or Acts. - (1) Prohibited Uses.
+Evidence of any other crime, wrong, or act is not admissible to prove a person's character in order to show that on a particular occasion the person acted in accordance with the character. - (2) Permitted Uses.
 This evidence may be admissible for another purpose, such as proving motive, opportunity, intent, preparation, plan, knowledge, identity, absence of mistake, or lack of accident. . . .

-See, e.g., Sunshine Piping, 351 NLRB 1371, 1375 (2007) (evidence that two of the General Counsel's witnesses had engaged in drug-related activity and other misconduct while employed by respondent was not admissible under Rules 404(b) or 608(b), as their prior conduct was neither "a material issue in the case" nor "a 'crime of dishonesty' (such as forgery) tending to impugn their credibility"); and Overnite Transportation Co., 336 NLRB 387, 387-388 (2001) (judge did not violate FRE 404 by considering respondent's prior unfair labor practices, as the judge did so only in the course of rejecting respondent's arguments that its witnesses would never collude to testify falsely and that it trained its supervisors not to become involved in decertification efforts).
+Compare Sunshine Piping, 351 NLRB 1371, 1375 (2007) (evidence that two of the General Counsel's witnesses had engaged in drug-related activity and other misconduct while employed by respondent was not admissible under Rule 404(b) as their prior conduct was not "a material issue in the case") and T.K.
+Productions Inc., 332 NLRB 110, 112 n.
+3 (2000) (Rule 404 prohibited the GC from using respondent's prior settled conduct as evidence that respondent was likely to behave in the same manner in the current cases); with Overnite TransportationCo., 336 NLRB 387, 387-388 (2001) (judge did not violate FRE 404 by considering respondent's prior unfair labor practices as the judge did so only in the course of rejecting respondent's arguments that its witnesses would never collude to testify falsely and that it trained its supervisors not to become involved in decertification efforts) and Kenworth Trucks of Philadelphia, 236 NLRB 1299 n.
+2 (1978) (Rule 404 does not bar use of prior unfair labor practice violations as "background evidence showing [employer's] strong and continuing union animus"), enfd. mem.
+595 F.2d 1213 (3d Cir.
+1979).
 See also §§ 16-607, 608, and 609, below.